isomerpages/mccy-iccs/pages/FAQs.md

 **5. Will there be halal, vegetarian and kosher meals served at the event?**
-Yes, the venue serves various special dietary meals, including halal, vegetarian and kosher.
+Yes, there will be various special dietary meals, including including halal, vegetarian and kosher, served at the event.

 **6. What are the parking arrangements at the venue of the event?**
 There are public parking lots within the convention centre, located in basement 1 and 2.